coallege/Wi21.EWRT.D001A.25Z/mod02/study_questions.md

 - Narrator

 Narrator feels trapped away from her mother and brother and feels like she has nobody to talk to about her experiences.
+She can't speak any English.

+- Ba

+Definitely not fluent in English but can speak more than anyone else in the family.

 - Four Uncles